debtcollective/student-debt-campaign/src/pages/index.md

       authorize spending when it regards that expenditure as important for the public.
 It’s time that they used that power for millions of people drowning in student debt.
-    question: "OK, but how do we pay for it?"
+    question: 'OK, but how do we pay for it?'
   - answer: >
       No. As Astra Taylor
       [described](https://www.theguardian.com/commentisfree/2019/apr/24/elizabeth-warren-student-debt-cancel-grassroots)